“Wha-do-i-do?! Wha-do-i-do?! Wha-do-i-do?!” I asked her in full panic mode.

-“Well well well, that was an interesting spectacle” Vaughan applauded.
-He was sitting in a comfy looking chair, facing the glass wall that had an amazing view of the arena.
+“Well, well, well, that was an interesting spectacle,” Vaughan applauded.
+He was sitting in a comfy looking chair, facing a glass wall that had an amazing view of the arena.
 Smoke filled the air around him from the puffer that was sticking out of his mouth.

-The guards all lined up neatly forming a semi-circle and blocking the only exit.
+The guards lined up neatly forming a semi-circle and blocking the only exit.

 “So tell me,” asked Vaughan.
 I could see his reflection in the mirror as he blew smoke from his nostrils.
 “Who was on the other side of your sync rings?”